Trees on Private Land

 Before removing, pruning or proposing development within 5m of a tree in North Sydney, residents and/or contractors are advised to contact Council to determine whether they need to obtain a Tree Management Permit or Development Consent.

-Where a Tree Management Permit is required, once Council has received a completed application form an appointment will be made for an on-site tree inspection of the relevant tree(s) by one of Council's Tree Preservation Officers.
+Where a Tree Management Permit is required, you will need to fill out this online form - Tree Removal/Pruning application.
+A Council officer will then contact you and arrange an appointment for an on-site tree inspection of the relevant tree(s) by one of Council's Tree Preservation Officers.
 If the application is approved a Tree Management Permit will be sent to the applicant.
 Inspections and permits are free of charge.
 If the tree work requires Development Consent please go to Trees and Development.

 Disputes between Neighbours